 Bounces, along with opens, are one of the most valuable indicators of deliverability.

-Bounce rate calculation = number of bounces/number of emails sent
+Bounce rate calculation = number of bounces/number of emails sent*100

-If overnight your open rate to Microsoft (Hotmail, Live, MSN, Outlook) drop by half, while the other destinations remain stable, you have a delivery problem at Microsoft.
+The opening rate per destination may indicate spamming due to loss of reputation or irritating content.
+If from one day to the next your open rate to Microsoft (Hotmail, Live, MSN, Outlook) drop by half, while other destinations remain stable, you've got a delivery problem at Microsoft.

 Authenticate your emails correctly

 Email as we know it today was born in 1982 (well, in fact, it is the SMTP protocol who was born in 1982, but we won't go into details at this point).
-1982 was an eternity ago in terms of technology.
-Just think, it's 8 years before the invention of the World Wide Web.
-At the time, Internet users were still only a handful, and no one was thinking at the time of the different uses to which this technology could be put.
+Back then, anyone could take on the identity of anyone else to send an e-mail... without breaking the rules of the SMTP protocol.

-Almost 40 years later, we immediately realize that if anyone can send an e-mail in the name of Paypal... it can do a lot of damage!
-That's why throughout the history of e-mail, several successive technologies have been used to reinforce the identity of the sender in order to avoid abuse.
+Nearly 40 years later, it's clear that if anyone can send an e-mail in the name of Paypal... it can do some serious damage!
+That's why, throughout the history of email, successive technologies have reinforced the identity of the sender to prevent abuse.
 This is what we call authentication.